frederic-perez/AmE-dictionary/data/dictionary.md

 __clamor__ _v_ :two: (clamoring) __1__ To make loud demands. _He clamored for justice and tolerance._ __2__ To utter or proclaim insistently and noisily. _The delegates clamored their disappointment._
 __clampdown__ _n_ :six::hammer: _An immigration clampdown._
 __clamped__ _v_
-__clandestine__ _adj_ :two: /klænˈdɛstɪn/ Kept or done in secret, often in order to conceal an illicit or improper purpose. _Syn_ hush-hush, cloak-and-dagger, undercover, underground, hole-and-corner, hugger-mugger, secret, surreptitious _The clandestine affairs of the congressman are being investigated by the ethics committee._
+__clandestine__ _adj_ :three::mega: /klænˈdɛstɪn/ /klan-DESS-tun/ Kept or done in secret, often in order to conceal an illicit or improper purpose. _Syn_ hush-hush, cloak-and-dagger, undercover, underground, hole-and-corner, hugger-mugger, secret, surreptitious _The clandestine affairs of the congressman are being investigated by the ethics committee._
 __clang<sup>1</sup>__ _n_ :five::hammer: (sound) _A sharp clang sounded._ _The shout and clang of battle._ __2__ The strident call of a crane or goose.
 __clang<sup>2</sup>__ _v_ :two::hammer: _Bells clanging._
 __clanging__ _adj_ :astonished::two::hammer: